. Super cool looking and easy to make, maybe you could scare up some time to make a couple dozen of these for your next Howloween party!!

-I’ve been wanting to make eyeball cake pops every Halloween since I made these cake pops back in 2008.
+I’ve been wanting to make eyeball cake pops every Halloween since I made

 But, when I made these, I was completely focused on making more character-style cake pops instead of objects and challenging myself to do something different.
 These were really the first ones I made that involved carrying out a theme and making varying shapes without the use of a cutter.
 I can remember when I made them and how excited I was that they turned out so cute.
 I couldn’t wait to show them to you.
 Once I went beyond the basic ball, there was no turning back.
 I couldn’t stop making them… and still haven’t.